 Camping and fishing are popular local outdoor pursuits.
 There are also trails for bicycles and snowmobiles.
 As part of the national Rails To Trails program, the former railroad tracks have been converted to a walking path.
 The area has the classic New Hampshire natural beauty that brings visitors from around the world.

 The Hillsborough County Agricultural Fair takes place annually in New Boston.
 The Fourth of July celebration held at the fairgrounds is one of the largest in the region, attracting many visitors.
 A highlight is the firing of the Molly Stark cannon, a genuine Revolutionary War era cannon which was captured by New Hampshire General John Stark.
 It is named for his wife, Molly.

-New Boston NH real estate sales have remained steady over the past few years, so buying here is a solid investment.
+New Boston home sales have remained steady over the past few years, so buying here is a solid investment.